iotorlabs/iotor/docs/OPTIONS.md

 ```
 Makes various commands more forceful

-* `ano install --force` re-installs all installed components.
-It also forces installation even when there are non-ano directories with the same name in the components directory.
+* `racoon install --force` re-installs all installed components.
+It also forces installation even when there are non-racoon directories with the same name in the components directory.
 Adding --force also bypasses the cache, and writes to the cache anyway.
-* `ano uninstall <package> --force` continues uninstallation even after a dependency conflict
+* `racoon uninstall <package> --force` continues uninstallation even after a dependency conflict
-* `ano register <package> --force` bypasses confirmation.
+* `racoon register <package> --force` bypasses confirmation.
 Login is still needed.

 ### json
 ```